Solving site safety risks with traffic management systems

 Solving site safety risks with innovative security and traffic management systems

-Sometimes a site safety issue seems so complex that it appears unsolvable – but our MD Richard Samwell has a reputation for finding solutions and developing new traffic management and security systems that will minimise risks on even the most complicated site.
+Sometimes a site safety issue seems so complex that it appears unsolvable; our MD Richard Samwell has a reputation for finding solutions and developing new traffic management that will minimise risks on even the most complicated site.

-We were called in to help a global chemical company at their site in Preston, where the complex traffic flow of HGVs, cars and pedestrians was proving a nightmare to manage.
-They felt that there just wasn’t a way to handle the flow of incoming and outgoing vehicles, allow safe on-foot passage around the site, and also cater for delivery drivers from overseas who often don’t speak any English.
+We were called in to help a global chemical company at their site in Preston; where the complex traffic flow of HGVs, cars and pedestrians was proving a nightmare to manage.
+They felt that there just wasn’t a way to handle the flow of incoming and outgoing vehicles; allow safe on-foot passage around the site; catering for delivery drivers from overseas who often don’t speak any English.

 Onsite traffic management – the problem

-Sites that handle deliveries often come with traffic management problems, but combine those fast-moving vehicles with pedestrians and no personnel to control the traffic (such as a banksman or traffic marshal), and you have potential accidents on your hands.
-The problems on this particular client’s site had gradually increased as the business, and subsequently the site itself, grew to become more complex in its layout and design over the 50 or so years since it was first developed.
+Sites that handle deliveries often come with traffic management problems; combine those fast-moving vehicles with pedestrians and no personnel to control the traffic (such as a banks man or traffic marshal); and you have potential accidents on your hands.
+The problems on this particular client’s site had gradually increased as the business, and subsequently the site itself; grew to become more complex in its layout and design over the 50 or so years since it was first developed.

-Firstly, the staff car park lies just to the side of the single lane entry that caters for delivery lorry and executive access, meaning that employees were walking across the path of traffic in order to enter the offices and warehouse.
-Not only were these vehicles coming in and out, they were also having to reverse and manoeuvre internally on the site, down a slope, in order to back up into the loading bays – two situated straight down from the entrance/exit, and another two located down a right turn, straight after the main site entrance.
-With nobody to direct the lorries, both drivers and staff had to have their eyes everywhere, trying to avoid potentially fatal collisions.
+Firstly, the staff car park lies just to the side of the single lane entry that caters for delivery lorry and executive access; meaning that employees were walking across the path of traffic in order to enter the offices and warehouse.
+Not only were these vehicles coming in and out; they were having to reverse and manoeuvre internally on the site, down a slope, in order to back up into the loading bays.
+Two situated straight down from the entrance/exit; another two located down a right turn, straight after the main site entrance.
+With nobody to direct the lorries, both drivers and staff had to have their eyes everywhere; trying to avoid potentially fatal collisions.

 So summarised, the key problems were: